NatLibFi/ekirjasto-android-core/README.md

 #### Build System

+**NOTE:**
+This section is partially outdated.
+Version numbers are defined in the ekirjasto-android-platform repository.

-The build is driven by the [build.gradle](build.gradle) file in the root of the project, with the `build.gradle` files in each module typically only listing dependencies (the actual dependency definitions are defined in the root `build.gradle` file to avoid duplicating version numbers over the whole project).
+The build is driven by the [build.gradle.kts](build.gradle.kts) file in the root of the project, with the `build.gradle.kts` files in each module typically only listing dependencies (the actual dependency definitions are defined in the root `build.gradle.kts` file to avoid duplicating version numbers over the whole project).
 Metadata used to publish builds (such as Maven group IDs, version numbers, etc) is defined in the `gradle.properties` file in each module.
 The [gradle.properties](gradle.properties) file in the root of the project defines default values that are overridden as necessary by each